Experimentation. Collaboration. Study.

 Another Story Bookshop will be on hand to sell books.

 This is a free Toronto Lit Up event.
-Thank you to the Toronto Arts Council, Canada Research Chair in Black Studies, The Black Canadian Studies Certificate, and the York University Humanities Department for their support.
+Thank you to the Toronto Arts Council, Canada Research Chair in Black Studies, The Black Canadian Studies Certificate, and the York University Humanities Department for their support & Invisible Publishing.

 LUV, NOT LIKES